jaimergp/msc-bioinformatics-thesis/contents/chapter04_hemocyanin.rst

 ===============
 The problem was implemented in GAUDI following what we call an *anchor & seek* strategy.
 This approach consists of a covalent bond restraint on one end of the dynamically constructed ligand and one covalent-suitable distance objective on the other end.
 The built-in genetic algorithm will then optimize the linkers length and their torsion angles to help the chain reach the other biotin while minimizing the clashes and maximizing hydrogen bond forming and hydrophobic interactions.

 The dynamical builder was fed with this overall structure: ``linker - hemocyanin core - linker``.
 The so-called ``linker`` block could be represented by any of the following compounds: ethane, propane, butane, pentane, hexane, heptane and octane.
-The ``hemocyanin core`` block was sketched in ChemDraw following a draft provided by Ward (see figure **X**) and then QM-minimized with Gaussian09 :cite:`g09` using a BH&HLYP density functional :cite:`Becke1993`, charge +2 and singlet configuration, as suggested by previous studies :cite:`Saito2014,Metz2001`.
+The ``hemocyanin core`` block was sketched in ChemDraw following a draft provided by Ward (see figure **X**) and then QM-minimized with Gaussian09 :cite:`g09` using a BH&HLYP density functional :cite:`Becke1993`, charge +2 and open-shell singlet configuration, as suggested by previous studies :cite:`Saito2014,Metz2001`.
 The resulting structure was then converted into a standard GAUDI-compatible mol2 file, which was intentionally left rigid.

 .. figure:: fig/coreblock.png
     :align: center